datarefugephilly/workflow/checking.md

     -  Note that files beyond 5 Gigs cannot be uploaded through this method
       - Please talk to your DataRescue guide, if you have a larger file
   - Quality assurance:
-    - to ensure that the zip file was uploaded successfully, go to the URL and download the it back to your laptop.
+    - To ensure that the zip file was uploaded successfully, go to the URL and download it back to your laptop.
     - Unzip it, open it and spot check to make sure that all the files are there and seem valid.

 - Finishing up